b2hinkle/MWFManagementConsole/README.md

 # MWFManagementConsole
-Management console that provides a GUI allowing you to modify/monitor each Host and its corresponding Cluster.
+Management console that provides a GUI allowing the developer to view Host information and currently active Game Instances